Also known as: Serum creatinine

 - Muscle problems, such as breakdown of muscle fibers (rhabdomyolysis)

-- Problems during pregancy, such as seizures (eclampsia), or high blood pressure caused by pregnancy (preeclampsia)
+- Problems during pregnancy, such as seizures caused by eclampsia or high blood pressure caused by preeclampsia

-- Conditions involving the muscles and the nerves that control them (myasthenia gravis)
+- Conditions involving the muscles and nerves that lead to decreased muscle mass

 - Excessive bleeding